CloudAdvocacy/AzureMLStarter/README.md

     - Start a local jupyter notebook in the current directory: `jupyter notebook`
     - Upload `submit.ipynb`, `config.json` and `datasets` folder to [Azure Notebooks](http://aka.ms/aznb)
     - Create a notebook in your Azure ML Workspace (in this case you would also have to create a VM to run it on) and upload all data there.
+    - Open this repository in [GitHub Codespaces](https://github.com/features/codespaces)
-4. Go through all the steps in `submit.py` notebook:
+4. Go through all the steps in `submit.ipynb` notebook:
     - Create a reference to ML workspace
     - Create a reference to compute resource
     - Upload data to the ML workspace